swiftlang/swift-evolution/proposals/NNNN-swift-play.md

   <playground-name>       The playground name to run

 OPTIONS:
-  --live-update           Execute playground and automatically re-execute on any source file changes (default: --live-update) --one-shot              Execute playground and exit immediately --list                  List all Playgrounds --version               Show the version.
+  --live-update           Execute playground and automatically re-execute on any source file changes (default:
+                          --live-update)
+  --one-shot              Execute playground and exit immediately --list                  List all Playgrounds --target <target>       Build the playground runner against the named target instead of the default set of
+                          library product targets.
+  --version               Show the version.
   -h, -help, --help       Show help information.
 ```

 When a user invokes `swift play` in a package, SwiftPM builds a temporary
-"playground" executable, linking the package's library targets and the
+"playground" executable, linking the package's library and/or executable targets
+and the Playgrounds library.
+The `--target` option can be used to override the
-Playgrounds library.
-SwiftPM then runs the "playground" executable, passing
+choice of target that is built.
+SwiftPM then runs the "playground" executable,
-any necessary arguments to either list all available playgrounds, or to run a
+passing any necessary arguments to either list all available playgrounds, or to run a
 specified playground.

 ### Macro